Jackieji00/sp_novels/README.md

 * python3

 # Install
-1.  go to the root dictionary.
+1.  go to the root dirctory.
 2.  install dependency package.
 ```pip install -r requirements.txt```
 3. setup the config to what you want